msteffan/fundamentals/03_a_computer_program/18_text_loops.md

 explode, but you _will_ be stuck in an infinite loop.

 > If your program is stuck due to an infinite loop (or any other reason), you
-> can force your program to stop execution using the keyboard command `Ctrl-c`
+> can force your program to stop execution using the keyboard command `Ctrl-c` from the command line